Bank of Africa

-As of 2024, the bank is the third-largest in Morocco, with major shareholders including Moroccan financier Othman Benjelloun and French bank Crédit Mutuel Alliance Fédérale.
-Listed on the Casablanca Stock Exchange, BOA operates in numerous African countries, offering a broad range of financial services across the continent.
+As of 2024, the bank is the third-largest in Morocco.
+Its major shareholders include Royale Marocaine d'Assurance (RMA), an insurance company controlled by Moroccan financier Othman Benjelloun, and the French cooperative banking group Crédit Mutuel Alliance Fédérale.
+The remainder of the share capital is held by institutional investors and the public.
+Listed on the Casablanca Stock Exchange, Bank of Africa operates in numerous African countries, offering a broad range of financial services across the continent.